Arran High School

-Arran High School is a state-funded secondary school at Lamlash, on the Isle of Arran, Scotland.
+Arran High School is a state-funded secondary school in Lamlash, on the Isle of Arran, Scotland.
 It is the only secondary school on the island, and is located beside Lamlash Primary School.
-The school has a roll of around 250 pupils, about 50 teachers, 16 prefects, 2 School Captains and 2 vice captains.
+In 2024, Arran High School had a pupil roll of 250 boys and girls attending the school.
+Children attending each of the seven primary schools on the Isle of Arran transfer to Arran High School in S1 for their secondary education.

 At the beginning of 2008, a new school building was opened, replacing an older building which dated from the late 1930s.

-The current Head Teacher is Mrs Susan Foster.
+The current head teacher is Ms Vicki Lockhart.

-Depute Head Teachers is : Mrs Bunting and Mrs Wilks.
-Principal Teacher of Guidance is Jane Macbeth.

 History

 Before the school, pupils from the island would need to travel to and board at a school on the Isle of Bute.
 The original Arran High School building was completed in 1939 but the building was taken over for use as a hospital in World War II.
 It only became a school in 1946 and was used as both a primary and secondary school.
 At this time, the school was known as Lamlash Junior Secondary.